technomancy/leiningen/README.md

     $ lein repl # launch a REPL with the project classpath configured

-TODO: jar, uberjar, swank, new, help
+TODO: jar, uberjar, swank, new, help, deploy

 ## Configuration